20 Signature Boston Foods You Have to Try

 14. Fish and Chips at Yankee Lobster

 One of the classic sea-faring Boston foods is a greasy, heaping platter of fish and chips.
 Fish and chips is a dish made with white fish (usually cod) deep-fried in a thick batter and served with fried potato wedges.
-While fish and chips is served throughout the city, it’s a hit at Yankee Lobster.
+While fish and chips are served throughout the city, it’s a hit at Yankee Lobster.

 Yankee Lobster | 300 Northern Ave., Boston, MA 02210 | $$